 Many decorative Acacia trees had spread to Europe by the Victorian era.
 This meant that the cheerful yellow blooms of these varieties earned a place in the flower language of the time.

 For the Victorians, Acacia flowers symbolized sophistication and wit.
 It could also be sent to symbolize a strong friendship with someone and an appreciation for their support.
-Depending on the flowers it was combined with, it was also possible to send a message of secret love for someone, especially with white and pink varieties.
+Depending on the flowers combined, it was also possible to send a message of secret love for someone, especially with white and pink varieties.

 Acacia Flowers in Nepal and Tibetan Buddhism

 Acacias native to the Himalayas and China became popular for use in multiple ways in religious rituals.
-It was a wood commonly chosen for carving Buddhist statues due to its fine grain and fragrance.
-The gum Arabic resin that is still used today as a food additive first saw use as an incense ingredient for Buddhists.
+The wood was commonly chosen for carving Buddhist statues due to its fine grain and fragrance.
+The gum Arabic resin still used today as a food additive was first seen as an incense ingredient for Buddhists.

-The tree and its flowers are also symbolic of Tara, the female bodhisattva known as the “Mother of Liberation”.
+The tree and its flowers symbolize Tara, the female bodhisattva known as the “Mother of Liberation.”
 It’s often meditated on to focus on the traits of kindness and compassion.

 Freemasonry and Modern Fraternities